juanborgesv/100-Days-Of-Android-Development/log.md

 **Today's Progress:** All the fragments has all the information, I did some visual polish but also got some issues when setting the proper images for every item and the two categories that I implement the images are not running very smoothly.
 Every category has the same item layout but I am thinking about changing the Entertainment and Shopping item layout, make a different layout.

 **Thoughts:** Many issues have showed up during the making of this project and I liked a lot since it has give me more experience on certain things that I should be more careful, and also implementing little details that were not learned in the course.

+## Day 26: August 7, 2018
+**Today's Progress:** The app is looking really good by now, I did some research about why using a ListView with image and scrolling through will not performance really smooth, the solution I will do it at the very end.
+I modify the listItem class including some more atributes such as location, schedule, and description of the item (Hotel, Restaurant, Shopping or Entertainment place).
+So the Hotels and Food Fragments has change a bit.
+Finally added some icons (images) that indicates location, schedule and contact number for the last two fragments that has a different adapter and xml layout.

+**Thoughts:** It is funny how at the beginning I thought I was going to last two days, making a really complete app takes time, even though some days I did not do as much as I could but either way it was going to take some time to finish this project.